Manojkrsingh/zomatoCLONE/README.md

 # zomatoCLONE
-this is only the front of of zomato
+this is only the front page of zomato